Faculty of Economics and Administrative Sciences

 The course focuses on four main topics: (i) the meaning of sustainability, the triple bottom line framework and the concept of sustainable marketing and definitions of these concepts (ii) the relationship between sustainability and marketing, (iii) preparing a marketing plan (iv) understanding and experiencing sustainability practices by organizations using a unique 3D digital platform (v) working as a virtual team on an international project.
 The main emphasis is on an integrated understanding of sustainability issues and how organizations and businesses behave in this regard.

-FOURTH YEAR, SECOND SEMESTER (SPRING SEMESTER)
+FOURTH YEAR, EIGHTH SEMESTER (SPRING SEMESTER)

 ECO-400 Global Economy